networkop/networkop.github.io/content/post/2021-05-cumulus-ignite.md

 | Startup time | Tens of seconds | Seconds |
 | Scale-out | Complex and [static](https://www.vagrantup.com/docs/multi-machine) | Standard and [dynamic](https://github.com/networkop/k8s-topo) |

+In addition to this, Firecracker's official website provides a list of [benefits](https://firecracker-microvm.github.io/#benefits) and [FAQ](https://firecracker-microvm.github.io/#faq) covering some of the differences with QEMU.

 ## Plateau of Productivity